chaimain/asgardpy/.github/CONTRIBUTING.md

         mypy src/asgardpy
         codespell src/asgardpy

+    We also have [`pre-commit hook`](https://pre-commit.com/) for automatic adherence for the above checks with each commit.

-    We also strive to maintain high test coverage, so most contributions should include additions to [the unit tests](https://github.com/chaimain/asgardpy/tree/main/tests).
+    We also strive to maintain high test coverage, so most contributions should include additions to the existing unit tests.
 These tests are run with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.

     For example, if you've fixed a bug in `asgardpy/a/b.py`, you can run the tests specific to that module with